neoforged/.github/primers/1.19.3/forge.md

 # Minecraft 1.19.2 -> 1.19.3 Forge Mod Migration Primer

 This is a high level, non-exhaustive overview on how to migrate your mod from 1.19.2 to 1.19.3 using Forge.
+All provided names use the official mojang mappings.

 This primer is licensed under the [Creative Commons Attribution 4.0 International](http://creativecommons.org/licenses/by/4.0/), so feel free to use it as a reference and leave a link so that other readers can consume the primer.